Carleton Knights football: 1905–1919

 From 1905 to 1917, Carleton won 10 championships in 13 years with a record of 66–17–2.

 Claude J. Hunt became the head coach in 1913 and compiled an incredible record through 1916.
 Hunt's teams were undefeated over those four years, allowing only three touchdowns and outscoring opponents 1,196 to 20.
 In the 1915 season, Carleton outscored Stout, Cornell, Grinnell, Macalester, Beloit, and Hamline by a combined score of 323–0.

 In the first game of the 1916 season, Carleton traveled to Chicago and beat the Chicago Maroons 7–0, in a shocking upset.
 In the second quarter, Chicago was forced to punt on their 21-yard line.
 Due to Carleton pressure and a strong wind, the punt travelled three yards backwards.
 Five plays later, Keller ran for a touchdown, scoring the only points of the game.
 In the final 30 seconds of the game, Chicago had a first down on the Carls' one yard line.

 On the next play, Carleton caused a fumble and preserved the victory.
 Chicago was coached by Amos Alonzo Stagg and was a member of the Western Conference at the time.
 Stagg said Carleton's 1916 team "will always be remembered as the first to demonstrate to the football world that Carleton produces teams of the first class, worthy to be placed on par with any team in the country."

 When Hunt left for the University of Washington in 1917, Carleton hired Cub Buck as his replacement and as athletic director.
 Buck was the captain and a consensus All-American on the 1915 Wisconsin Badgers football team.
 By the fall of 1917, the Great War had reduced the number of athletes on campus and Carleton slipped from its previous success.
 The 1917 team was 4–1, losing to Cornell but shutting out Macalester, Hamline, and St. Thomas for the state title.
-1918 was a very unique season due to the flu pandemic and Student Army Training Corps program.
+1918 was a unique season due to the flu pandemic and Student Army Training Corps program.
 A joint Carleton-St. Olaf team played the University of Minnesota; due to a lack of cohesion of the Northfielders, they lost 59–6.
 Carleton and St. Olaf then split up and played each other three times, St. Olaf winning the first and the Carls prevailing in the next two.
 Football began to return to normal in 1919, Carleton went 4–4.
 During his three-year tenure at Carleton, Buck played pro football with Jim Thorpe and the Canton Bulldogs on Sundays after coaching on Saturdays.
 Buck's overall Carleton record was 10–7.